desertrambler/desertrambler/README.md

 - 👋 Hi, I’m @desertrambler
-- 👀 I’m interested in Game Development and Functional Programming
+- 👀 I’m interested in iOS development and architecture
-- 🌱 I’m currently learning Lua and Love2D
+- 🌱 I’m currently learning Swift and SwiftUI
 - 📫 How to reach me: ccrenshaw2012@gmail.com

 <!---